Lance sergeant: United States

 The rank of lance sergeant existed in the U.S. Army from at least 1841 until sometime between 1901 and 1904.
 The rank of lance sergeant, like that of lance corporal, was a temporary rank to which a private or corporal could be appointed in an as needed capacity.
 The holder of the appointment held the same rank, authority, and responsibility of a regular sergeant (or corporal), but was still only paid as a corporal (or private).
 If this temporary duty was performed to a high standard, the holder of the rank could be considered for promotion to permanent rank if a vacancy became available.
 The first official documentation for the rank appears in General Regulations for the Army of the United States (Article XVI, Paragraph 64), published on 25 January 1841.
 The last recorded reference to the lance sergeant rank was in Regulations for the Army of the United States 1895, With Appendix Separately Indexed and Showing Changes to January 1, 1901 (Article XXXII, Paragraph 257).
 In Regulations for the Army of the United States 1904, the rank of lance sergeant does not appear and it does not appear in further iterations of U.S. Army regulations.

+Canada

+In Canada, a corporal may be given the appointment of master corporal.
+This appointment functions similarly to that of a lance sergeant in that the appointee may occupy a position normally held by a sergeant, such as a section commander or platoon second-in-command.